e-picas/markdown-extended/docs/ROADMAP.md

 -   manage the "markdown reminders" based on the `src/Resources/docs/` per-rule files
 -   a unit test file for each syntax's rule
+-   inform user that the Apache handler in the demo REQUIRES a config to fit actual server paths

 ## Known bugs